nrotella/nrotella.github.io/_posts/2020-01-22-3d-geometry-robotics.md

 In this post, I'll be pulling sections from [my PhD notes](https://nrotella.github.io/download/NicholasRotellaPhDNotes.pdf) which, in turn, were largely taken from the excellent introductory text [Modeling and Control of Robot Manipulators](https://www.springer.com/gp/book/9781852332211).

+The resulting simple geometry module introduced at the end of this post can be found [in this GitHub commit](https://github.com/nrotella/python-robot-sim/commit/7a55009d53c1104a78293ce11a230fd8e13b2ea5).

 * Table of contents:
 {:toc}